Dissipative Dark Substructure: The Consequences of Atomic Dark Matter on Milky Way Analog Subhalos: Visible Satellite Galaxies

 To quantify this enhancement in the central density profile, we plot the slope of the density profile, $\alpha$, at small radii.
 Specifically, we fit the density to a power law, $\rho (r) \propto r^\alpha$, for radii in the range $(1.5$--$2.5\%)\times \rm{r}_{\rm vir}$, where $r_{\rm vir}$ is the virial radius.
 Only satellite galaxies with $r_{\rm{DM}}^{\rm{conv}} < 1.5\% \times $r$_{\rm vir}$ are included.
 Note that this excludes the majority of $\cdm$ satellite galaxies.
 The results for the $\cdm$ subhalos are shown by the blue circles in Fig.~\ref{fig:slope}.
 For comparison, the gray band shows the best-fit model for the FIRE-2 feedback physics, as obtained in~\cite{Lazar_2020}.\footnote{Note that~\cite{Lazar_2020} uses a smaller radial range $(1$--$2\%)\times \rm{r}_{\rm vir}$.
-We increase the range to ensure a subset of the $\cdm$ satellites have converged at $1.5\%$ r$_{\rm vir}$, but we find that it makes little difference for the \texttt{ADM} slopes in this range---both their median values decrease slightly from $\alpha = -2.7$ to $-2.6$ when increasing the range.} The overall trend is similar to the distributions for MaGICC~\citep{DiCintio:2013qxa} and NIHAO~\citep{Tollet_2016}, although the slope distributions are not the same in detail.
+We increase the range to ensure a subset of the $\cdm$ satellites have converged at $1.5\%$ r$_{\rm vir}$, but we find that it makes little difference for the \texttt{ADM} slopes in this range---both their median values decrease slightly from $\alpha = -2.7$ to $-2.6$ when increasing the range.
+Additionally, ~\cite{Lazar_2020} uses field galaxies to determine the depicted trend, while our simulations are all satellite galaxies, thus experiencing additional tidal forces from the host galaxy.
+The observed differences between $\cdm$ and both $\texttt{ADM}$ simulations are robust.} The overall trend is similar to the distributions for MaGICC~\citep{DiCintio:2013qxa} and NIHAO~\citep{Tollet_2016}, although the slope distributions are not the same in detail.

 The $\cdm$ satellites lie on the band from \cite{Lazar_2020} and have slopes with $\alpha\sim-1$, but we cannot make any strong statements with only two data points.
 The visible satellites in the \texttt{ADM} simulations largely differ from the CDM expectation.
 The profiles are cuspier than NFW, with median $\alpha$ values of $-2.6^{+0.4}_{-0.2}$ for $\admone$ and $-2.6^{+0.3}_{-0.6}$ for $\admtwo$.
 (The lower/upper ranges denote 68\% containment.)
 This is because the ADM clumps mainly occupy a subhalo's central-most region, with an average of 69\% contained within $2.5\%\times r_{\rm vir}$ across all \texttt{ADM} satellite galaxies.
 Thus, for the parameter points considered in these $\texttt{ADM}$ simulations, visible satellites are typically all produced with significant inner cusps, rather than with a diversity of inner slopes.